Saint Patrick's School, Singapore: Japanese control

 After the British surrender on 15 February 1942, the Japanese took over the school and used it as an administrative building instead.
 While it was under Japanese command, St Patrick's was occupied by various Japanese military units—most notably the Japanese Air Force, who designated St Patrick's as the Air Force Headquarters No. 3 under the charge of Lt.
 Gen Michio Sugahara.

 The Japanese also re-purposed the school's various facilities to suit their needs.
 The Chapel served as the officers' mess, whereas the library became a hub for wireless communications.
 They also carried out notable renovation works on the premises, such as constructing two more lasting buildings—one of which would ultimately become the school's laboratory building.

 Temporary relocation to Telok Kurau English School

 On 1 April 1942, the Japanese military administration ordered that all schools be re-opened, with Japanese as the new medium of instruction.
-Moreover, as part of their attempt to erase the religious heritage of Singaore's Catholic institutions, the Japanese required that St Patrick's School be renamed to East Coast Road Boys' School.
+Moreover, as part of their attempt to erase the religious heritage of Singapore's Catholic institutions, the Japanese required that St Patrick's School be renamed to East Coast Road Boys' School.
 With its original campus occupied by the Japanese armed forces, St Patrick's continued most of its operations at the campus of Telok Kurau English School during the Japanese rule.